-Erueti Te Whiti Te Whiti-o-Rongomai III (?–1907), born during the turmoil of the 'musket wars', was of the Taranaki tribe Te Āti Awa.
+Erueti Te Whiti Te Whiti-o-Rongomai III (died 1907) was born into Te Āti Awa, a Taranaki iwi, during the turmoil of the 'Musket Wars'.

 It is said he was identified as a teacher and prophet early in life, and much care was taken to ensure his safety.
-His stature in the Māori traditional world was enhanced by his deep knowledge of Christian doctrine.
+His stature in the Māori traditional world was augmented by a deep knowledge of Christian doctrine.

 Te Whiti was said to have taken part in the Taranaki wars of the 1860s, but by the mid-1860s he had decided to pursue peaceful resistance to European incursion and the loss of land.

 One tradition has it that Te Whiti and his people first moved to the inland village later known as Parihaka in the 1840s, to escape the social and economic pressures of coastal life.
 Other sources say he began living there in the 1860s after the Taranaki wars and subsequent land confiscations.
 In any event Parihaka became a centre of peaceful resistance and a rallying point for many Māori.
 Parihaka was led by Te Whiti and his relative and fellow prophet Tohu Kākahi.
 The main focus of Māori discontent was land confiscation and the government's failure to set aside promised reserves.

 In 1879 the government began to survey 16,000 acres of the confiscated Waimate Plain without setting aside Māori reserves.
 In response, Māori, led by Te Whiti and Tohu, began ploughing land occupied by settlers.
 Arrests followed, but the pace of protest continued to grow.
 Parihaka became a symbol for many Māori, and its people received food and other supplies from tribes throughout the country and as far away as the Chatham Islands.